marinaishere/InformationRetrieval/README.md

 ## VERSATILE LUCENE INDEX SEARCHER
 In the results of the execution will always appear the document ID and the score of the satisfying documents.
 The code can be viewed in the IndexesSearcher.java file.
-In addition, it can be ran with the following parameters:
+In addition, it can be run with the following parameters:

 ```-index indexfile``` (indexfile is the folder where the index is located)